-4.)
-Plumbing and Mechanical Equipment:

-- a.
+- j.
+A minimum of two hard-wired with battery back-up smoke detectors is required per unit.
+Townhomes must have a minimum of one smoke detector upstairs. - k.
+A carbon monoxide detector must be installed in each unit with gas mechanical systems or appliances.
+Units with an attached garage must also have a carbon monoxide detector installed. - 1.
+All units pre-wired for cable television hook-ups in the living room and 1 per bedroom. - 4.)
+Plumbing and Mechanical Equipment: - a.
 Water heaters must be high efficiency with a 0.95 EF minimum.
 Water heaters must be placed in drain pans with drain piping plumbed to the outside or to an indirect drain connected to the sanitary sewer system.
 Water heater T&P relief valve discharge must meet applicable building code requirements. - b.
 Through-wall HVAC units are not permitted in residential units except in efficiency units. - c.
 HVAC units and water heaters are not permitted in attic spaces.
 HVAC units must be installed in Mechanical Closets with insulated walls located within the living unit.
-Water heaters are to be located within the living unit.
+Water heaters are to be located within the living unit. - d.

-- d.
 HVAC refrigeration lines must be insulated. - e.
 HVAC 14 seer or greater must be used.
 On single-family homes the HVAC equipment must be placed so that their operation does not interfere with the comfort of the adjacent dwellings. - f.
 Units with existing washer/dryer connections must replace and install new water supply fixtures and valves.

-VIII.
+VI.
 Reports and Inspections

 AHFA will engage a third-party construction consultant to review the final plans and specifications prior to construction for each approved project to ensure that it meets all applicable requirements of AHFA's Design Quality Standards and Construction Manual.
-The applicant/owner, project architect and general contractor will certify that the project meets the federal Fair Housing Amendments Act, the Americans with Disabilities Act and all additional accessibility requirements at the time of the submittal of the final plans and specifications, the completion of the project and the issuance of the IRS Form 8609.
+The applicant/Ownership Entity, project architect and general contractor will certify that the project meets the federal Fair Housing Amendments Act, the Americans with Disabilities Act and all additional accessibility requirements at the time of the submittal of the final plans and specifications, the completion of the project and the issuance of the IRS Form 8609.
 In addition to the plans and specification review, AHFA has the right to inspect the project during the following phases of development:

-- 1. During construction;
+- A. During construction;

-- 2. At the completion of construction and
+- B. At the completion of construction and

-- 3. Prior to issuance of the IRS Form 8609.
+- C. Prior to issuance of the IRS Form 8609.